egulias/EmailValidator/README.md

 ## Requirements ##

+ * PHP 7.2
  * [Composer](https://getcomposer.org) is required for installation
  * [Spoofchecking](/src/Validation/SpoofCheckValidation.php) and [DNSCheckValidation](/src/Validation/DNSCheckValidation.php) validation requires that your PHP system has the [PHP Internationalization Libraries](https://php.net/manual/en/book.intl.php) (also known as PHP Intl)

+**Note**: `PHP version upgrades will happen to accomodate to the pace of major frameworks.
+Minor versions bumps will go via minor versions of this library (i.e: PHP7.3 -> v3.x+1).
+Major versions will go with major versions of the library`

 ## Installation ##